-Sides - 6 inches [153 mm].
+Sides - 6 inches [153 mm]

-If the clearances listed above cannot be maintained, the space must be ventilated.
+If the clearances listed above cannot be maintained or the enclosure in which the boiler is installed is less than 85 cubic feet, the space must be ventilated.
 See page 6 for ventilation requirements.

-When maintaining zero clearance or less than recommended clearances, some product labeling may become hidden and unreadable
+When maintaining zero clearance or less than recommended clearances, some product labeling may become hidden and unreadable.

-When installing the PRESTIGE Solo in a confined space, sufficient air must be provided for proper combustion and venting and to allow, under normal operating conditions, proper air flow around the product to maintain ambient temperatures within safe limits to comply with the National Fuel Gas Code NFPA 54 latest edition.
+When installing the PRESTIGE Solo in a confined space, sufficient air must be provided for proper combustion and venting and to allow, under normal operating conditions, proper air flow around the product to maintain ambient temperatures within safe limits to comply with the National Fuel Gas Code NFPA 54 - latest edition.